SuadeLabs/fire/documentation/properties/purpose.md

 ### fut_prof_temp_diff
 Describes an account representing the amount of **deferred tax** non-deductible, reliant on future profitability, arising due to temporary differences.

+### nol_carryback
+Describes an account representing the amount of taxes previously paid that the entity could recover through **net operating loss (nol) carrybacks** during the reporting period.

 ### not_fut_prof
 Describes an account representing the amount of **deferred tax** that do not rely on future profitability.